tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 ### Patterns

-Patterns are a method of breaking something up according to a pattern and binding it to names whilst still keeping a refernce to the whole thing.
+Patterns are a method of breaking something up according to a pattern and binding it to names whilst still keeping a reference to the whole thing.

 `xs@(x:y:ys)` will match exactly the same thing as `x:y:ys` but the whole list can be accessed via `xs` instead of repeatedly typing `x:y:ys` within the function body.